-However, the AEPD had concluded that the system had continued to send marketing messages to those who had specifically opted out of receiving these and noted that there should have been a filtering system for all parties to use.
+However, the AEPD had concluded that the system continued sending marketing messages to those who had specifically opted out of receiving these and noted there should have been a filtering system for all parties to use.

 The AEPD found no guarantees were put in place by the processors to ensure that they had implemented effective technical and organisational measures and that Vodafone had made no such requirements.

 Vodafone had also transferred personal customer data to a telecom supplier in Peru, which is outside the European Economic Area.
 That contract did not provision to abide by the GDPR requisite clauses for sharing data to such countries.

 GDPR breaches - Articles 6 & 9